orvi-tmp/learning-c-with-pebble/chapter12.md

 Let's look at how bit manipulation can be used with color.

 The usual standard for color representation is a combination of red, green, and blue values, each taking 8 bits.
-These values are put together with a measure of transparency, called "alpha", also 8 bits.
+These values are put together with a measure of transparency, called an "alpha" measure, which is also 8 bits.
 This results in 32 bits, with 256 values possible for each red, green, blue, and alpha values, which results in millions of possible colors.

 However, the Pebble smartwatch screen has 64 different possible colors, not millions.
-This means that we only need 6 bits to represent the color: 2 bits for each of red. green, and blue values.
+This means that we only need 6 bits to represent the color: 2 bits for each of red, green, and blue values.
 With 2 bits of transparency, we only need 8 bits for screen colors, not 32.
 Here is the definition of `GColor8`, the 8-bit color representation:

     typedef union GColor8 {
       uint8_t argb;